Published:

 Credit card at terminal | approx. CHF 0.20–0.35 | approx. CHF 0.40–0.70 | CHF 20–40 (terminal rental) |

-The table shows: For small amounts, as are common at food trucks and market stalls, the TWINT QR sticker is the cheapest cashless payment method – especially because no terminal rental applies.
+The table shows: for small amounts, as are common at food trucks and market stalls, the TWINT QR sticker is the cheapest cashless payment method – especially because there is no terminal rental fee.

 6. Limits and pitfalls: Daily limits, failed scans, refunds